MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 <a name="bkgeneral"> </a>
 ### General
-   - **Allow Meet Now** Turning this on will allow the Meet Now feature to be available to users that join meetings.
+   - **Allow Meet now in channels** Turning this on will allow the Meet Now feature to be available to users who join meetings.
    - **Allow the Outlook add-in** Turning this on will let users assigned to the policy have the Outlook add-in available when they schedule meetings.
-   - **Allow Channel meeting scheduling** Turning this on will allow Channel Meeting scheduling.
+   - **Allow channel meeting scheduling** Turning this on will allow Channel Meeting scheduling.
    - **Allow scheduling private meetings** Turning this on will allow users that join a meeting to schedule private meetings.

 <a name="bkaudioandvideo"> </a>